rajazahidi/Jazzplusplus/portmidi/pm_win/README_WIN.txt

 File: PortMidi Win32 Readme
 Author: Belinda Thom, June 16 2002
-Revised by: Roger Dannenberg, June 2002
+Revised by: Roger Dannenberg, June 2002, May 2004, June 2007,
+            Umpei Kurokawa, June 2007

 =============================================================================
 USING PORTMIDI:
 =============================================================================

-PortMidi has been created using a DLL because the Win32 MMedia API doesn't handle midiInput properly in the debugger.
-Specifically, it doesn't clean up after itself if the user (i.e. you, a PortMidi application) hasn't explicitly closed all open midi input devices.
-This lack of cleanup can lead to much pain and agony, including the blue-screen-of-death.
-This situation becomes increasingly unacceptable when you are debugging your code, so a portMidi DLL seemed to be the only elegant solution.

-We suggest using PortMidi in the Debug release version, and call it from a console application.
-The "console" suggestion allows you to receive debug information about why devices may or may not open using stdio.
-Of course, this is only possible for testing.
+Using Microsoft Visual C++ project files (provided with PortMidi), there are two configurations of the PortMidi library.
+The Debug version is intended for debugging, especially in a console application.
+The Debug version enables some extra error checking and outputs some text as well as a prompt to type ENTER so that you don't lose any debugging text when the program exits.
+You can turn off this extra debugging info by taking out the compile-time definition for DEBUG.
+(But leave _DEBUG, which I think is important for compiling in Debug mode.)
+This debugging version also defines PM_CHECK_ERRORS, which forces a check for error return codes from every call to PortMidi.
+You can disable this checking (especially if you want to handle error codes in your own way) by removing PM_CHECK_ERRORS from the predefined symbols list in the Settings dialog box.

+PortMidi for Windows is based on the Win32 MMedia API.
+Historically, this API would crash Windows if a MIDI input device was left open, so PortMidi uses a DLL to clean up when a program exits.
+(The DLL cannot catch all exits, but any normal exit or Control-C handler will try to unload the DLL at which point code runs to clean up PortMidi.)

 PortMidi is designed to run without a console and should work perfectly well within a graphical user interface application.
-When there is a problem, you will always be prompted to enter a key before your application (and any related error messages) disappears.
-This will help you identify when you are using portMidi incorrectly, and help us to help you should an internal PortMidi error arise.

-The "Debug release" suggestion allows your code to verify the assert statements that we have added to the code to verify PortMidi's correct operation.
-This logic also will help us debug PortMidi should the need arise.
+The Release version is both optimized and lacking the debugging printout code of the Debug version.

 Read the portmidi.h file for PortMidi API details on using the PortMidi API.
 See <...>\pm_dll_test\test.c or <...>\multithread\test.c for usage examples.
-Important: to aid in debugging your client application, use the Pm_Debug and Pm_DebugStream commands to check status of any PortMidi calls that you make.
-The former should be used on PortMidi calls that do not operate on a PortMidiStream argument, the latter on PortMidi calls that do.

 =============================================================================
 TO INSTALL PORTMIDI:
 =============================================================================
-1)  download portmidi.zip
+1)  get current source from the portmedia project at SourceForge.net

-2)  unzip portmidi.zip into directory: <...>\portmidi
+2)  copy source into directory: <...>\portmidi

 =============================================================================
 TO COMPILE PORTMIDI:
 =============================================================================

-3)  go to this directory
+3)  cd to or open the portmidi directory

-4)  click on the portmidi.dsw workspace
+4)  start or click on the portmidi.sln workspace

 5)  the following projects exist within this workspace:
     - portmidi (the PortMidi library)
     - pm_dll (the dll library used to close midi ports on program exit)
     - porttime (a small portable library implementing timer facilities)
     - test (simple midi I/O testing)
-	- multithread (more complicated midi I/O transformation based on timers;
-        midi output is timer-based, i.e. client application based, with no latency)
+    - midithread (an example illustrating low-latency MIDI processing using a dedicated low-latency thread)
     - sysex (simple sysex message I/O testing)
     - latency (uses porttime to measure system latency)
+    - midithru (an example illustrating software MIDI THRU)
+    - qtest (a test of the new multicore-safe queue implementation)
+    - mm  (allows monitoring of midi messages)

 6)  verify that all project settings are for Win32 Debug release:
-	- hit Alt^F7
+    - type Alt-F7
     - highlight all three projects in left part of Project Settings window;
     - "Settings For" should say "Win32 Debug"

-7)  set pm_dll as the active project (e.g. Project->Select Active Project)

-8)  rebuild all (Build->Rebuild All) to build the PortMidi DLL library
+    -In Visual C++ 2005 Express Edition, there is a drop down menu in the top toolbar to select the Win32 and Debug option.

+7)  use Build->Batch Build ... to build everything in the project

+    -In Visual C++ 2005 Express Edition, use Build->Build Solution

-9)  The settings for these projects were distributed in the zip file, so compile should just work.
-In output window you should see:
+8)  The settings for these projects were distributed in the zip file, so compile should just work.

-	Linking...
-	   Creating library Debug/pm_dll.lib and object Debug/pm_dll.exp

-	pm_dll.dll - 0 error(s), 0 warning(s)

-10) important! in order to be able to use DLL from the test project and set breakpoints, copy following files from <...>\pm_dll\Debug into
-    <...>\pm_dll_test\Debug and	<...>\multithread\Debug directories:
-		pm_dll.lib
-		pm_dll.dll
-    each time you rebuild pm_dll, these copies must be redone!

-11) set pm_dll_test as active project

-12) build this project (F7)

-13) run test project; use the menu that shows up from the command prompt to test that portMidi works on your system. tests include:
+9) run test project; use the menu that shows up from the command prompt to test that portMidi works on your system. tests include:
 		- verify midi output works
 		- verify midi input works
-		- verify midi input w/midi thru works

-14) repeat steps 11 -> 13 for multithread and other projects if you wish
+10) run other projects if you wish: sysex, latency, midithread, mm, qtest, midithru

 ============================================================================
 TO CREATE YOUR OWN PORTMIDI CLIENT APPLICATION:
 ============================================================================

+NOTE: this section needs to be reviewed and tested.
+My suggestion would be to copy the test project file (test.dsp) and modify it. -RBD

 The easiest way is to start a new project w/in the portMidi workspace:

-1) To open new porject:
+1) To open new project:
 	- File->New->Projects
 	- Location: <...>\portmidi\<yourProjectName>
 	- check Add to current workspace